Last Updated on August 26, 2020 by Alabi M. S.

 Posters and pictures of harvesters, storage facilities (e.g. silos, barns) and transport facilities.

 METHOD OF TEACHING – Choose a suitable and appropriate methods for the lessons.

 Note – Irrespective of choosing methods of teaching, always introduce an activities that will arouse pupil’s interest or lead them to the lessons.

 Foundation of Basic Science and Technology Book 6

-Online Information – Improving Crop Yield – Growing Crops with Compost and Fertilizers ASEI PDSI METHOD (Primary 6)
+Online Information – Improving Crop Yield – Food and Cash Crops – Population and Economic Consequences – ASEI PDSI METHOD (Primary 6)

-Related posts – improving crops yield – food and cash crops.
+Related posts – improving Crops yield – growing of crops.
 Scheme of Work – first term – second term – third term

 CONTENT OF THE LESSON